thomergil/gopro-map-sync/README.md

 ### `gpxdup`: duplicate the first GPX point

 Duplicates the first point in a GPX file.
-It can shift duplicated points geographically (with `--distance`) and in time (with `--time`).
+It can shift duplicated points laterally (with `--shift`, in units of 1/100000 latitude) and in time (with `--time`).

 ```bash
 pipenv run ./gpxdup --duplicate 1 --shift 0 --time 400 file.gpx